saluk/parchisel/readme.md

 # ongoing - when loading a project, validate outputs have correct data and template values
 # ongoing - ensure project data is saved when necessary

+# TODO - what is the template api?
 # TODO - more consideration on dirty the data
 # TODO - make output, and template paths relative to project
 # TODO - shorten data source name on output list editor